Birender Singh (politician, born 1946)

-Ch.
-Birender Singh (born 25 March 1946) is a senior Indian political leader and a well-known face in Indian Politics.
+Chaudhary Birender Singh Sheokand (born 25 March 1946) is a senior Indian political leader and a well-known face in Indian Politics.
 He lately served as Minister of Rural Development, Panchayati Raj, Sanitation & Drinking Water from 2014 to 2016 and later as the Union Minister of Steel from 2016 to 2019 in the Narendra Modi led NDA Government in India.

-Birender Singh is the grandson of great peasant leader Sir Chhotu Ram.
+Birender Singh is the maternal grandson of the peasant leader, Sir Chhotu Ram.
 His father Chaudhary Neki Ram was a politician in joint Punjab.
-After being associated with the Indian National Congress for over 42 long years, Chaudhary Birender Singh declared joining the Bharatiya Janata Party on 16 August 2014 in a large political rally organized in Jind, Haryana in the presence of erstwhile President of the BJP, Amit Shah.
+His association with the Indian National Congress started over 52 years ago, which resumed in April 2024 after Chaudhary Birender Singh joined the party on 9 April 2024, after serving BJP for a period of 9 years 8 months before it.

 Early life

+He was born in a Sheokhand Jat family of Bangar belt of Jind district.
 Singh comes from a socially, politically, and economically influential family.
-His grandfather Sir Chhotu Ram was an iconic peasant leader in India and Pakistan.
+His maternal grandfather Sir Chhotu Ram was an iconic peasant leader in India and Pakistan.
 He graduated from Government College, Rohtak and completed his law degree at Panjab University, Chandigarh.
 During this development, Singh was active in sports, captaining the district.
 Jind cricket team 1964–67 and playing with Punjab University Team (1969–70).

 Birender Singh married Premlata Singh on 9 June 1970.
 Premlata Singh has been a member of the legislative assembly of Haryana representing Uchana Kalan constituency from 2014 to 2019.